 I work collaboratively with clients in a safe, reflective and non-judgemental manner.

 As an Integrative Psychotherapist, I have training in a vast range of approaches.
 Fundamentally, I believe it is the relationship that a therapist and client create together within their sessions that can lead to great self-exploration and ultimately change in one's life.

-As a registered member of both The UK Council for Psychotherapy (UKCP) and The British Association for Counselling & Psychotherapy (BACP), I abide by UKCP's and BACP's Code of Ethics and Practice.
-In line with such codes, I undergo regular supervision with a registered professional to ensure good practice.
+As an accredited member of The UK Council for Psychotherapy (UKCP) and a registered member of The British Association for Counselling & Psychotherapy (BACP), I abide by UKCP's and BACP's Code of Ethics and Practice.
+In line with such codes, I undergo regular supervision with a registered professional to ensure ethical practice.